 • For loops need to have their range defined ahead of time.
 In Python, you can use range(x,y) to write a loop that runs from x until y-1 (y is not included).

 • While loops need to be initialized.
-That means that before the loop runs, we need to set a variable that will allow us to enter the loop.
-In the Python code above, I set num=1 before starting the loop.
+That means that before the loop runs, we need to set a variable that will allow us to enter the loop, a Loop Control Variable.
+In the Python code above, we set num=1 before starting the loop.
 The condition, num<11, is satisfied and the loop starts to run.
-If I set num=12, the loop would not run because 12 is not less than 11.
+If we set num=12, the loop would not run because 12 is not less than 11.
+Establishing a clear LCV dictates whether your loop safely enters its execution phase.

 • While loops can accidentally run forever if the condition is always satisfied.
-When this happens we’ve created an infinite loop, and have to manually stop our program.
+This is called an infinite loop because it runs forever and ultimately leads to a crash of our program.
 For instance, in the Python code above, after we print num, I add 1 to num (num+=1).
 Eventually, num will be greater than 11 and the loop will end.
 But if I took the line num+=1 out, num would always be 1, and the loop would run forever.

 Challenges: Practice Using Loops In Coding